-We Gave Weight Loss Using Food Tracking Apps A Try
+Resolved To Lose Weight?
+We Gave Food-Tracking Apps A Try

 Exercise is great for your health.
 But if you're looking to lose weight in the new year, you should know this: How much you eat ultimately matters more than how much you work out.